Here are some money-saving ideas that you might want to adopt as new year resolutions in 2023.

 Switch utilities every year without fail.
 Switching energy supplier can save you up to €400 in one year and it only takes a few minutes.
 Check the cheapest energy suppliers here.

 Buy Less.
-Every time you cut out a cake or a beer or something else – stash that saved cash somewhere.
+Every time you cut out a cake a coffee or a beer or something else – stash that saved cash somewhere.
 Banking apps like Revolut or N26 are good for that.

 Try and stick to a weekly meal plan.
 It reduces food waste and saves money on grocery bills.